-The proper online ford repair manual can help you get more time and miles out of your vehicle.
-My name is Mark and I'm a Certified Master Technician with 28 years hands on experience.
+The proper online Ford repair manual can help you get more time and miles out of your car or truck.
+My name is Mark and I'm a Certified Master Technician with 30 years hands on experience.
 Give me a chance to back this up with proof!

 Now my quick story on why I respect the Mighty 7.3L Super Duty engine more than any other I have ever worked on.
 These engines are capable of hundreds of thousands of miles and will probably still be running when you take the deteriorated carcass to the junkyard.
 This motor put Ford trucks at the top of the reliability list for years.